 The Seychelles archipelago is located in the heart of the Indian Ocean and is made up of 115 unique islands.
-The climate is warm year-round, and the water temperature is typically a very agreeable 25–30°C. What’s more, it’s home to huge expanses of protected waters, and the result is a spectacular abundance of marine life.
+Seychelles scuba diving is warm year-round, and the water temperature is typically a very agreeable 25–30°C. What’s more, it’s home to huge expanses of protected waters, and the result is a spectacular abundance of marine life.

-Unsurprisingly, the Seychelles has long attracted scuba divers from all over the world, and it’s generally considered to be a world-class diving destination.
-But, with so many islands to choose from, it can be hard to know which is the best island in the Seychelles for scuba diving.
+Unsurprisingly, the Seychelles has long attracted scuba divers from all over the world.
+It’s generally considered to be a world-class diving destination.
+But with so many islands to choose from, it can be hard to know which is the best island in the Seychelles for scuba diving.

-Here, we’ll give you all the information you need for a Seychelles scuba diving trip, including details on the conditions, marine life in the Seychelles and topography as well as some incredible dive sites – enjoy!
+Here, we’ll give you all the information you need for a Seychelles scuba diving trip.
+We’ve got details on the conditions, marine life in the Seychelles and topography as well as some incredible dive sites – enjoy!

 Seychelles – The Basics